 - employment warranties which cover the number of employees in the business, their length of service, any employment breaches and ongoing employment investigations;

-- property warranties identify if the business owns specific buildings and on what basis, and there may also be warranties on the condition of the buildings;
+- property warranties if the business owns specific buildings and on what basis, and there may also be warranties on the condition of any buildings;

-- litigation, regulatory and environmental warranties are often included to ensure that the business has not breached any regulation or environmental measure and that if litigation is ongoing a warranty as to the status of that dispute and the potential prospects of success;
+- litigation, regulatory and environmental warranties are often included to ensure that the business has not breached any regulatory or environmental measure, and if litigation is ongoing a warranty as to the status of that dispute and the potential prospects of success;

 - contractual warranties frequently appear in transactional documents and cover both supply of goods and services but also agency and distribution agreements; and

-- financial and tax warranties cover both the company accounts and also the company’s tax position.
+- financial and tax warranties covering both the company accounts and its tax position.